Author Guidelines

 Article Manuscript

-Articles of writing are written in standard English.
+Articles are written in standard English.

 • Fill in the article manuscript type 1 space.